-- 1. Cleaning Guidelines - NOTICE: The goal is to keep the engine and nacelle clean is to prevent contamination from foreign object debris (FOD) which can adversely affect engine operation. - A. Refer to Table 1 for cleaning guidelines for engine components. - ▲ CAUTION: IF VOLCANIC ASH IS SUSPECTED ON THE ENGINE, DO NOT TOUCH IT WITH BARE HANDS OR GET IT IN YOUR EYES.
+- 1. Cleaning Guidelines - NOTICE: The goal to keep the engine and nacelle clean is to prevent contamination from foreign object debris (FOD) which can adversely affect engine operation. - A. Refer to Table 1 for cleaning guidelines for engine components. - ▲ CAUTION IF VOLCANIC ASH IS SUSPECTED ON THE ENGINE, DO NOT INHALE IT OR TOUCH IT WITH BARE HANDS OR GET IT IN YOUR EYES.
 WEAR PERSONAL PROTECTIVE EQUIPMENT.
 DO NOT USE WATER TO RINSE IT OFF.
-VOLCANIC ASH CAN CONTAIN ACIDIC COMPOUNDS WHICH MUST NOT BE INHALED OR TOUCHED SINCE IT CAN CAUSE INJURY.
-REFER TO THE SECTION "VOLCANIC ASH/REMOVAL" IN THIS CHAPTER. - NOTICE: Except for parts contaminated with suspect volcanic ash, before cleaning engine parts, complete a visual inspection (per Chapter 05-20 of this manual) of engine parts to identify any stains and residues and sources thereof. - B. After the initial visual inspection in Chapter 05-20, clean engine parts thoroughly per instructions in this chapter. - CAUTION: DO NOT USE ALKALINE (CAUSTIC) CLEANING SOLUTIONS SUCH AS DETERGENTS ON ENGINE PARTS.
+THE VOLCANIC ASH CAN CONTAIN ACIDIC COMPOUNDS WHICH MUST NOT BE INHALED OR TOUCHED SINCE IT CAN CAUSE INJURY.
+REFER TO THE SECTION "VOLCANIC ASH REMOVAL" IN THIS CHAPTER. - NOTICE: Except for parts contaminated with suspect volcanic ash, before cleaning engine parts, complete a visual inspection (per Chapter 05-20) of engine parts to identify any stains and residues and sources thereof. - B. After the initial visual inspection (in Chapter 05-20), clean engine parts thoroughly per instructions in this chapter. - CAUTIONDO NOT USE ALKALINE (CAUSTIC) CLEANING SOLUTIONS SUCH AS DETERGENTS ON ENGINE PARTS.
 ALKALINE SOLUTIONS REMOVE THE FINISH ON ALUMINUM PARTS AND MAGNESIUM PARTS.
 ALKALINE COMPOUNDS CAN GET INTO THE PORES OF THE METAL WHICH CAN CAUSE OIL FOAMING WHEN THE PART IS PUT BACK INTO SERVICE.
-OBEY STANDARD SAFETY PRACTICES REGARDING THE HANDLING OF CLEANING MATERIALS AND THE USE OF PERSONAL PROTECTIVE EQUIPMENT. - NOTICE: If you are not sure of the correct cleaning agent or whether the component contains aluminum or magnesium, contact Technical Support at Lycoming Engines at the phone numbers in the front of the manual. - C. Cleaning processes include: degreasing and decarbonizing. - (1) Degreasing removes dirt and sludge (soft carbon).
-Soak the component or part in mineral spirits or other degreaser.
-Refer to the "Soft Carbon Removal" procedure in this chapter. - ▲ CAUTION: DO NOT USE ANY HEATED DECARBONIZING SOLVENT ON ALUMINUM OR MAGNESIUM PARTS.
-THE DECARBONIZING SOLVENT CAN DAMAGE OR CORRODE MAGNESIUM AND ALUMINUM PARTS. - (2) Decarbonzing removes hard carbon with an initial soak of the part in a warm or heated decarbonizing solution.
-After the soak, use a (non-wire) bristle brush, wooden scraper, or grit-blasting (with non-abrasive media as per the "Grit-Blasting" procedure in this chapter) to physically remove the hard carbon.
-Refer to the "Hard Carbon Removal" procedure in this chapter. - NOTICE: Since decarbonizing can remove most of the enamel from exterior surfaces, remove any remaining enamel by grit-blasting.
+OBEY STANDARD SAFETY PRACTICES REGARDING THE HANDLING OF CLEANING MATERIALS AND THE USE OF DEDSONAL